How to Become a Teacher in Arkansas

 Core Academic Skills for Educators

-The Core Academic Skills for Educators is a series of three basic skills exams that assess an aspiring teacher's aptitude in reading, writing and mathematics.
+The Core Academic Skills for Educators, or the Praxis Core, is a series of three basic skills exams that assess an aspiring teacher's aptitude in reading, writing and mathematics.
 They can be taken together (test code 5752) or separately.
-The passing score for each is determined by the educator preparation provider.
+The Praxis Core test passing scores for each is determined by the educator preparation provider.

 |Core Academic Skills for Educators||Test Code|